Burt Caesar: Theatre and radio

 In August 2007, Caesar's Radio 4 programme To Sir, With Love Revisited, directed by Mary Ward-Lowery, about E. R. Braithwaite's 1959 autobiographical account of teaching at a school in the East End of London, was described by The Guardian′s reviewer as "utterly charming radio".
 Caesar's feature Black Students in Red Russia – which among other interviews included one with Jan Carew, author of the 1964 novel Moscow Is Not My Mecca – was chosen by the New Statesman as a "Pick of the Week" when the programme was broadcast on Radio 4 (again produced by Ward-Lowery) in January 2009.

-Also that year Caesar presented Black Screen Britain, a two-part Radio 4 documentary series exploring how British film and television drama portrayed post-war African-Caribbean migrants and created opportunities for pioneering black actors.
+Also that year, Caesar presented Black Screen Britain, a two-part Radio 4 documentary series exploring how British film and television drama portrayed post-war African-Caribbean migrants and created opportunities for pioneering black actors.
 He is a regular reader of poetry and short stories on a variety of programmes, including Poetry Please.
-On the programme A Good Read in 2010, Caesar's choice of book was C. L. R. James's Beyond a Boundary.
+On the programme A Good Read in 2010, Caesar's choice of book was C. L. R. James's 1963 memoir Beyond a Boundary.

-In 2011 Caesar presented a BBC Radio 4 programme about pioneering publisher John La Rose, founder of New Beacon Books, entitled What We Leave We Carry: The Legacy of John La Rose, which was produced by Julian May and featured contributions by Sarah White, Linton Kwesi Johnson, Margaret Busby, Susan Craig-Jones and Gus John.
+In 2011, Caesar presented a BBC Radio 4 programme about pioneering publisher John La Rose, founder of New Beacon Books, entitled What We Leave We Carry: The Legacy of John La Rose, which was produced by Julian May and featured contributions by Sarah White, Linton Kwesi Johnson, Margaret Busby, Susan Craig-Jones and Gus John.

 In April 2017, Caesar performed at the Arcola Theatre in The Plague, based on the 1947 novel of the same name (originally La Peste) by Albert Camus, adapted and directed "with great ingenuity" by Neil Bartlett.

 Later in 2017, Caesar played the role of Gloucester in King Lear in a production directed by Nancy Meckler at Shakespeare's Globe (10 August – 14 October), giving a performance that the Financial Times characterised as "dignified and moving".

 In September 2019, he appeared in the Somerset Maugham drama For Services Rendered at Jermyn Street Theatre.

 Film and television

 Among films in which Caesar appeared are Skyfall (2012), Dominion: Prequel to the Exorcist (2005) and Exorcist: The Beginning (2004), Bad Boy Blues (1995), Britannia Hospital (1982), New Year's Day (2001), Tomorrow Never Dies (1997), The Amnesty Files (HBO), and Scoop (1987).

 His television appearances include parts in Holby City (BBC), Casualty (BBC), Dalziel & Pascoe (BBC), The Bill (Thames TV), Prime Suspect (Granada TV), Prime Suspect II, Between The Lines (BBC), Albion Market (Granada), Revolver (Thames), The Professionals (ITV), Us Girls (BBC), Hard Cases (Central), We Are the Elephant, No Problem!
 (Channel 4), Girls on Top, Dancers, and The Cleopatras (BBC).
 Most recently he appeared on BBC One in Death in Paradise.

-He is also sought after as a narrator for documentaries as well as for voice-over work.
+Caesar is also sought after as a narrator for documentaries, as well as for voice-over work.